 New!
 The Library offers full issues of Time and Life magazine online, cover to cover with all pictures and ads intact.
 Click “Research” at the top of the Library homepage.
 Look in the A–Z list of online resources to find the Time Magazine Archive or Life Magazine Archive.
 At the EBSCO search page, type search terms.
 All results will be from that publication.

-You’ll have access to Time and Life from the early 20th century through the year 2000, available in a variety of formats.
-Time has digital full text and archival quality PDF scans that you can download, as well as audio for the visually impaired.
-Image-rich Life has PDF scans, allowing you to read articles and view images as they appeared when magazines first hit newsstands—ads and photos will enliven and enrich research into pop culture and media studies.
+You’ll have access to Time and Life from their earliest issues through the year 2000, available in a variety of formats.
+Time has digital full text and archival quality PDF scans you can download, as well as audio for the visually impaired.
+Image-rich Life has PDF scans, allowing you to read articles and view images as they appeared when the magazines first hit newsstands—ads and photos will enrich research into pop culture and media studies.

-Images in Life capture police violence against marchers for civil rights in Selma, AL. When the U.S. Attorney General urges Dr. Martin Luther King, Jr. to cancel a second march, “he simply wouldn’t budge … ‘I had been agonizing and I made my choice,’ he said.
+Images in Life capture police violence against marchers for civil rights in Selma, AL. The U.S. Attorney General urged Dr. Martin Luther King, Jr. to cancel a second march but “he simply wouldn’t budge … ‘I had been agonizing and I made my choice,’ he said.
 ‘I decided it is better to die on the highway than to make a butchery of my conscience.'”
 (Douglas, Paul H. Life, 19 Mar.
 1965, “Selma: Beatings start the Savage Season”)